iamlucaswolf/numpy-ros/README.md

 # Installation

-numpy-ros is distributed via PyPI.
+numpy-ros is distributed via PyPI for Python 3.6 and higher.
 To install, run:

 ```bash
 # pip